 \subsubsection{\textbf{Deep Learning Classifier:}}

 We designed and implemented the CNN classifier using Keras with Tensorflow-GPU back-end.
 The model has the total of 12 layers including the normalization and the dropout layers.
-In the input layer, the first convolution layer, there are a total of 5000 neurons to accommodate the 10 milliseconds of leakage data with 5000 HPC data points.
+In the input layer, the first convolution layer, there are a total of 5000 neurons to accommodate the 10 msec of leakage data with 5000 HPC data points.
 Since the network is moderately deep but extremely wide, we used 2 convolution and 2 MaxPool layers to reduce the number dimensions and extract meaningful feature representations from the raw trace.

 In addition to convolution and MaxPool layers, we used batch normalization layers to normalize the data from different HPC traces.
 This is a crucial step since the hardware leakage trace is heavily dependent on the system load and scales with overall performance.
 Due to this dependency, the average execution time of a process or parts of a process can vary from one execution to another.
 Moreover, in the system-wide leakage collection scenario, the model would train over this system load when it should be treated as noise.
-If not handled properly, the noise and the shifts in the time domain results in overfitting the training data with the dominant average execution time, decreasing the classification rate.
+If not handled properly, the noise and shifts in the time domain results in over-fitting the training data with the dominant average execution time, decreasing the classification rate.
 By using the batch normalization layer, the model learns the features within short time intervals and the relation between different HPC traces.
-On the output layer we use 20 neurons with softmax activation, representing 20 classes of processes.
-Finally, we use~\emph{Categorical Cross-entropy} loss function with the~\emph{Adam Optimizer} to train the model.
+Finally, the output layer has 20 neurons with softmax activation, each representing a classes of process.
+To train the model, we use~\emph{Categorical Cross-entropy} loss function with the~\emph{Adam Optimizer}.